 Punk rock and horror have some nice history together.
 Of course, there’s RETURN OF THE LIVING DEAD and GREEN ROOM.
 There’s also CLASS OF 1984 and CLASS OF NUKE EM HIGH for that matter.
 Having heard great things about producer Jenn Wexler’s (PSYCHOPATHS, DARLING) first feature as a director since it dropped at SXSW I was happy to get a chance to see THE RANGER.
 How could I refuse a retro, punk rock slasher?
 But could it live up to all its hype?

 Chelsea (Chloe Levine THE TRANSFIGURATION) her boyfriend Garth (Granit Lahu) and the rest of their crew are in deep shit.
 The cops raided their coke operation and the resultant scuffle left a cop dead.
 So they decide to lie low in the cabin she used to spend summers at with her now deceased Uncle Pete (Larry Fessenden DEPRAVED, THE MIND’S EYE).

-They haven’t even made it to the cabin when they antagonize The Ranger (Jeremy Holm HOUSE OF CARDS), a man with a connection to Chelsea’s past.
+They haven’t even made it to the cabin when they antagonize The Ranger (Jeremy Holm HOUSE OF CARDS, THE BLOCK ISLAND SOUND), a man with a connection to Chelsea’s past.
 Things can only go downhill from there.
 And they do, swiftly and violently.